0nix/ggj21/twine/scriptstuff.md

 Option A

 You leave the Field Office as quietly as you can to have a smoke outside the flats and catch a glimpse of this character.
 Surely enough, twenty seconds later you observe this oddly dressed woman leave the building.
 Her wide brimmed hat obscures the view, most likely a luxury item from the Intershop.
 Definitely in her forties, with caked on makeup, tired brown eyes, and pursed lips.
-She walks past you as you draw on a cigarrette, your lungs catching on fire.
+She walks past you as you draw on a cigarette, your lungs catch on fire.
 You had not picked up the habit, and it took every fiber of your being not to start a coughing fit there and then.
 As she turned around the corner, you cough like a chimney, go back into the Field Office, sketch her likeness and enter it into the archive. (should carry big risk / big reward clue)

 Option B